-- 1. I recognise and accept my obligations as a professional driver: - ✓ I will Ensure you conduct yourself in a polite and considerate manner at all times as an ambassador for the industry and your company - I will Ensure you drive with consideration for all road users and pedestrians - I will Support safety within the workplace - I will Actively support this code and promote it to other drivers - I will Encourage safety on the road - ✓ I will Maintain your professional knowledge through Driver Certificate of Professional Competence (DCPC) and recognised industry schemes. - 2.
-I undertake to comply with all road laws, and be considerate of others: - ✓ I will Be professional at all times - ✓ I will Ensure you're fit for duty alert, healthy and prepared for the driving task - I will Observe speed limits and seat belt laws - ✓ I will Observe working time regulations and 'Rules on Driver's Hours and Tachographs' - I will Observe drug and alcohol laws - ✓ I will Leave a safe distance between other vehicles - I will Travel in left lanes unless overtaking - ✓ I will Adopt a considerate driving style, reducing noise when operating in a built up area - ✓ I will Obey all other laws and operate to 'The Highway Code'.
+- 1. I recognise and accept my obligations as a professional driver: - I do Ensure you conduct yourself in a polite and considerate manner at all times as an ambassador for the industry and your company - I do Ensure you drive with consideration for all road users and pedestrians - I do Support safety within the workplace - ✓ I do Actively support this code and promote it to other drivers - I do Encourage safety on the road - ✓ I do Maintain your professional knowledge through Driver Certificate of Professional Competence (DCPC) and recognised industry schemes. - 2.
+I undertake to comply with all road laws, and be considerate of others: - I do Be professional at all times - ✓ I do Ensure you're fit for duty alert, healthy and prepared for the driving task - I do Observe speed limits and seat belt laws - ✓I do Observe working time regulations and 'Rules on Driver's Hours and Tachographs' - I do Observe drug and alcohol laws - ✓ I do Leave a safe distance between other vehicles - I do Travel in left lanes unless overtaking - I do Adopt a considerate driving style, reducing noise when operating in a built up area - ✓ I do Obey all other laws and operate to 'The Highway Code'.